Where to Eat and Drink in Stoneybatter

-After stocking up on bread and pastries, grab a coffee in Love Supreme on Manor St, a staple in Dublin’s coffee culture, where they use Koppi coffee from Sweden.
-If you happen to miss the market, grab a sausage roll or pastry in here from their mini-bakery.
+Start the day off with a coffee from Love Supreme on Manor St, a staple in Dublin’s coffee culture, where they use Koppi coffee from Sweden.
+If you happen to miss the market, grab a sausage roll or croissant from their mini bakery and sit in their very instagrammable interiors.

-Stroll into Lilliput Stores on Rosemount Terrace for a browse around the greengrocer, deli and coffee shop.
-Most of their artisan products are sourced locally.
-They stock their own range of oils and vinegars, as well as pestos, salads and olives.
-They serve sandwiches, soups and stews all day, using seasonal produce.
+Stroll into Lilliput Stores on Rosemount Terrace for a browse around the greengrocer, deli and coffee shop, where most of their artisan products are sourced locally.
+They stock their own range of oils and vinegars, as well as pestos, salads and olives, and serve sandwiches, soups and stews all day, using seasonal produce.
 Bordering Stoneybatter is the Phoenix Park - a prefect place to take a picnic from Lilliput.
+They've also started a small plates evening offering on Thursday and Friday nights which looks excellent.

-If you like your drinks without a side of half-naked politicians, head to Walsh's, which was named "Best Pub in Ireland" at this year's Irish Restaurant Awards.
-They're known for their cosy atmosphere, friendly staff and great pints of Guinness, and it's the perfect place to finish a great day of eating and drinking.
+And if you like your pubs without a side of half-naked politicians, as in The Glimmerman, head to Walsh's, which was named "Best Pub in Ireland" at last year's Irish Restaurant Awards.
+They're known for their cosy atmosphere, friendly staff and cheaper than average top-shelf whiskey prices, and it's the perfect place to finish a great day of eating and drinking.

 Have we missed any of your favourite Stoneybatter spots?
 Let us know by emailing email@example.com.